Contents

 Q: Can I use multiple theoretical frameworks?
 A: Yes, if carefully integrated.
 Some dissertations examine a phenomenon through multiple frameworks, examining what each illuminates.
 However, multiple frameworks risk becoming muddled.
 If using multiple frameworks, justify their combination, show how they complement each other, and ensure they don't contradict basic.

 Q: What if no existing framework perfectly fits my research?
 A: This is common and acceptable.
 You might blend elements from multiple theories or develop an original conceptual framework informed by multiple theories and your literature review.
-Be clear about whether you're applying an existing framework, modifying a framework, or developing an original framework.
+Be clear about if you are applying an existing framework, modifying a framework, or developing an original framework.
 This distinction matters for assessing your work's contribution.

 ---